Find Grad Schools

 • Hardware Engineer

-Is There Going to be Demand for Computer Hardware Engineers?
+Are There Job Opportunities for Computer Hardware Engineers?

 In the United States, there were 73,600 jobs for Computer Hardware Engineer in 2016.
 New jobs are being produced at a rate of 5.4% which is above the national average.
 The Bureau of Labor Statistics predicts 4,000 new jobs for Computer Hardware Engineer by 2026.
-The BLS estimates 5,100 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 5,100 job openings in this field each year.

 undefined